Suspected rioters continue to appear in court following mass disorder

 The judge said he could not rule out sending Simpson, who said he is currently homeless, to prison.

-Two other men, Christopher Rodgers, 38, of Millmoor Road, Barnsley, and Liam Grey, 20, of Randerson Drive, Kilnhurst, Mexborough, South Yorkshire, denied a charge of violent disorder in connection with the same incident.
+Three other men – Christopher Rodgers, 38, of Millmoor Road, Barnsley; Liam Grey, 20, of Randerson Drive, Kilnhurst, Mexborough, South Yorkshire; and Lee Crisp, 42, of Mount Road, Grimethorpe, Barnsley – denied a charge of violent disorder in connection with the same incident.

 The court heard Rodgers is accused of being part of a group that was throwing missiles at police and then blocked the way as a line of officers moved forward.